demisto/content-external-template/README.md

 ### Opening a Pull Request

 - Make sure your work is done on a designated branch (**not `master`**).
 This will help us conduct a proper review of the pack.
-- In your private repository [open a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the created branch to the Master branch.
+- In your private repository [open a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from the created branch to the master branch.
 - When the pull request is ready for review, assign `xsoar-bot` and add the label `ready-for-review`.
 At this point we might ask you to invite and assign someone from the XSOAR content team members to review the pull request.

 # Extras